LindseyWol/Project2/README.md

 2. Loaded our CSVs into Python and previewed data to get an idea of what needs to be cleaned, transformed, joined, and deleted

 ### Step 2: Transform
-1. Create Junction Tables
-* We noticed
+1. Fix country names for consistency
+* We noticed right away we would need to fix spellings of some countries so they could be matched across datasets (ex.
+Korea vs South Korea)
+* We realized too late how much easier this all would have been converting everything to country codes first, that was a big learning

+2. Create new tables from existing data
+* We created a countries table with corresponding country codes and currency codes
+* We created a currency table with currency codes and names
+* We created a currency exchange table with exchange rates for currencies by year
+    * All values in our current tables are in US Dollars, but we wanted to add a currency exchange table for future use if conversions were needed for analysis

-2. Clean-up data in CSVs
+3. Clean-up data in CSVs
 * BigMac
+    *  Renamed columns, dropped unnecessary columns
+    *  Change dates to year only for consistency with other data
+    *  If a country had more than one price entry for a year we used mean with groupby
+    *  Dropped country rows not in countries_df

 * AvgIncome
+    * Renamed columns, dropped unnecessary columns
+    * Rounded incomes
+    * Dropped country rows not in countries_df

 * MinWage
+    * Renamed columns, dropped unnecessary columns
+    * Dropped country rows not in countries_df

 * MeatConsumption
+    * Renamed columsn, dropped unnecessary columns
+    * Dropped country rows not in countries_df

-3. Write dataframes to new CSVs for future database load
+4. Write dataframes to new CSVs for future database load
+* Created a new folder for these new CSVs
-* In the end we had
+* In the end we had 7 dataframes to upload to SQL

 ### Step 3: Load
 After extracting and transforming we were left with 7 dataframes to upload as tables to our SQL database.
+At the end, we realized it might make sense to have combined our BigMac, AvgIncome, MeatConsumption, and MinWage into one table.
+We could do that in the future.

 ## Schema
 We created an ERD using QuickDBD
 ![image](https://user-images.githubusercontent.com/113874979/209034957-f88419bd-7fa9-46c2-b9d5-26465668389b.png)

 ## Potential Queries

-## Future Considerations
+With our data loaded into SQL, we are now able to perform queries.